ruiqiliu/coursera-python-learning/README.md

 each file is a simple game

-you can run it on this website: http://www.codeskulptor.org
+you can run it on this website: http://www.codeskulptor.org (you should delete the words " simpleguitk as" in the first line)

 or